 Upright rows are great because the equipment can vary so much.
 Kettlebell?
 Sure!
 Barbell?
 Sure, why not!
 Using different mediums of weights make the exercise much more exciting, and you would be more inclined to continue doing the exercise.

 What you’ll want to do is go all the way up with the weight.
 Lift the weight to around nipple height, focussing on the squeeze of your traps on the way up.
 Remember not to yank the weight on the way up, this will aggravate those with shoulder mobility issues.
 Remember, slow and controlled.
 This is a fantastic exercise as well since you’ll also hit your front delts.
+We want to build big traps, so the technique is paramount for continued success.

 If you want to try something different, use a single arm at a time for rowing.
 If you’re using dumbbells, keep one dumbbell at your side while the other one rows.